waffiqaziz/restaurantzz/README.md

 To run the tests on your local machine, follow these steps:

+- Install dependencies

-- Install dependencies: Make sure all dependencies are up to date:
+  Make sure all dependencies are up to date:

    ```bash
    flutter pub get
    ```

-- Run the Tests: To run tests (both unit test and widget test):
+- Run the Tests

+  To run tests (both unit test and widget test):

    ```bash
    flutter test